If you can see this check that

 #UserDir public_html

-Now create a user called "tom", create a public_html directory in tom's home directory, and create a file p1.html in the public_html.
+With the user "tom" you created, create a public_html directory in tom's home directory, and create a file p1.html in the public_html.
 The contents of this file should be:

 <html>